mayurwarungase11/devops-knowledge-hub/README.md

 - 🛠️ Troubleshoot real-world issues
 - 🏗️ Understand production architectures
 - 🚀 Build real DevOps projects
-- 🎤 Prepare for DevOps interview
+- 🎤 Prepare for DevOps interviews

 Whether you're a beginner or an experienced engineer, this repository provides a structured roadmap to strengthen your DevOps skills.